 Jayne Mansfield cuts an elegant figure on her wedding day

-Five days after finalizing her divorce from publicist Paul Mansfield, the blonde bombshell with the figure that drove all the boys wild married Mickey Hagitay, the Hungarian former Mr. Universe, in a glass walled chapel in Portuguese Bend, California on January 13 1958.
+Five days after finalizing her divorce from publicist Paul Mansfield, the blonde bombshell with the figure that drove all the boys wild married Mickey Hargitay, the Hungarian former Mr. Universe, in a glass-walled chapel in Portuguese Bend, California, on January 13, 1958.
 Hundreds of fans watched the wedding from the hills above, and the obsession with her marriage continued into the next day when the happy couple arrived in Dallas as a massive crowd arrived to see her 10-carat diamond ring.
 The two had a rocky on-again, off-again marriage until 1963 when they finally called it quits.
 Mansfield passed away in 1967 in an automobile accident outside of New Orleans.

 John Lennon and Yoko Ono had to go all the way to Gibraltar to get married

-After a brief courtship that shook up both The Beatles and the rest of the world, John Lennon and Yoko Ono went on on a sojourn in 1969 so they could get married.
+After a brief courtship that shook up both The Beatles and the rest of the world, John Lennon and Yoko Ono went on a sojourn in 1969 so they could get married.
 The only issue was that no one would marry them on such short notice.
 Not France, not Germany, nowhere.
-It wasn’t until an Apple Records employee suggested that they try Gibraltar, and English owned island that things finally took shape.
+It wasn’t until an Apple Records employee suggested that they try Gibraltar, an English-owned island, that things finally took shape.
 Lennon said:

 Grace Kelly and Prince Rainier of Monaco in their fairytale wedding